Paris Saint-Germain Judo: French champions and Bouras affair

-Decline and PSG disengagement
+Decline and dissolution

 The controversial Djamel Bouras in 1996.

 Serge Dyot replaced Gibert as manager for the 1999 season, which was also disrupted by the Bouras affair.
 Following a heated exchange with Rey, the judoka was confirmed at PSG, but the CAS extended his suspension until March 1999.
 Meanwhile, Douillet, who had just recovered from his wrist injury, was quickly ruled out again due to back pain.
 His prolonged absence hurt the club's ambitions; despite excellent campaigns from Demontfaucon and Scottish judoka Graeme Randall, PSG finished fifth in the French Championship and failed to qualify for the Champions League.

 Following the 2000 Summer Olympics, in which fellow PSG judokas Bellard, Cyril Soyer and Lionel Hugonnier also competed, Douillet retired and Bouras signed for US Créteil.
 Nevertheless, the Parisians remained a strong presence in France throughout the 2000 season, securing a Champions League spot following Hugonnier's victory over Maisons-Alfort in the final of the qualifying tournament in December.
 Demontfaucon continued his individual rise to prominence in 2001, but the club endured a disappointing campaign.
 PSG missed out on a podium finish at the French Championship in April, losing to Orléans in the third-place match, and then narrowly lost to Moscow a month later after drawing with the Russians (7 wins each, 70–65 to the Muscovites).

 PSG's sporting decline was accompanied by the withdrawal of Canal+, their main financial partner, effective after the end of the 2002 season.
 The Council of Paris stepped in and guaranteed the club's survival beyond that date, with president Rey and manager Dyot still at the helm.
 After a strong run of qualifying, PSG finished second in the French Championship, synonymous with Champions League qualification, despite the absence of Soyer, who was sidelined with a torn cruciate ligament in his right knee.
 The club's future became even more turbulent in August 2002, when the press confirmed the imminent departure of star judoka Demontfaucon, who joined former PSG manager Gibert at Toulouse Judo.

-On the brink of bankruptcy in the 2003 season, with the judokas unpaid for several months, Soyer, Hugonnier, Bellard and French prodigy Jean-Dominique Vanbever led PSG to the final of the French Championship in March, where they lost to Parisian rivals Racing Club de France.
-Lacking the financial resources to obtain visas or pay for hotel rooms for their European campaign, the Council of Paris covered the costs.
-PSG defeated Croatian team Samobor in the first round, before falling to two-time European champions Yawara Neva of Saint Petersburg.
-This was the last competition contested by PSG Judo in its original incarnation, as PSG disassociated itself from the club shortly afterwards in June 2003.
+On the verge of bankruptcy during the 2003 season, with its judokas unpaid for several months, PSG Judo—led by Soyer, Hugonnier, Bellard, and French prodigy Jean-Dominique Vanbever—reached the final of the French Championship in March, where they were defeated by Parisian rivals Racing Club de France.
+Lacking the financial means to cover visas and hotel costs for their European campaign, the Council of Paris stepped in to fund the trip.
+PSG defeated Croatian side Samobor in the first round but were eliminated by two-time European champions Yawara Neva of Saint Petersburg.
+This marked the final competition for PSG Judo in its original form.
+In June 2003, after eleven years, PSG's involvement quietly ended.
+The dissolution of PSG Alliance Judo 77, the last remaining section of the club, officially brought to a close PSG's first multisport project, originally envisioned by Charles Biétry and Canal+ a decade earlier.